Gene Andrew Jarrett: Scholarship

-Jarrett's first book, Deans and Truants: Race and Realism in African American Literature (University of Pennsylvania Press, 2007), came out of his original belief, first widely noted in his article for the Chronicle of Higher Education, that “[a]lthough readers know by heart ‘not to judge a book by its cover,’ they are still likely to remain superficial and prejudge the content of a book based on the author's skin color.”
-Jarrett’s theorizing of “racial realism” has become the basis of a field of inquiry in which “writers of color have historically to be hampered by the narrative structure of realism, a structure that resists the depiction of racial experience.”
+Jarrett's first book, Deans and Truants: Race and Realism in African American Literature (University of Pennsylvania Press, 2007), came out of his original belief, first widely noted in his article for the Chronicle of Higher Education, that "[a]lthough readers know by heart 'not to judge a book by its cover,' they are still likely to remain superficial and prejudge the content of a book based on the author's skin color."
+Jarrett's theorizing of "racial realism" has become the basis of a field of inquiry in which "writers of color have historically to be hampered by the narrative structure of realism, a structure that resists the depiction of racial experience."
 The next book Jarrett wrote, Representing the Race: A New Political History of African American Literature (New York University Press, 2011), parses the myths of authenticity, popular culture, nationalism, and militancy that have come to define African American political activism in recent decades.

 Jarrett recently published Paul Laurence Dunbar: The Life and Times of a Caged Bird (Princeton University Press, 2022), a comprehensive biography of Paul Laurence Dunbar, the Dayton-born African American poet of the turn of the 20th century.
 To support his writing of the biography, in 2010, Jarrett won the Walter Jackson Bate Fellowship in English Literature from the Radcliffe Institute for Advanced Study at Harvard University.
 Four years later, he won the ACLS Fellowship from the American Council of Learned Societies.

+Jarrett's biography of Dunbar won the 2024 Truman Capote Award for Literary Criticism, the largest annual cash prize for English-language literary criticism administered by the Iowa Writers’ Workshop on behalf of the estate of Truman Capote.
+The selection committee noted the impact of Jarrett’s work: “What is particularly powerful in Gene Jarrett's landmark biography of Paul Laurence Dunbar is his emphasis on the cruel paradoxes of the poet's career, particularly how the standard of racial authenticity became 'a cage from which escape remained impossible.'
+Jarrett's narrative is so absorbing because it tells in novelistic detail of a personal life and literary career that verged on the tragic.”

 The three books written by Jarrett have spawned eight additional books of African American literature and literary criticism, including the Wiley-Blackwell Anthology of African American Literature, the first comprehensive anthology of African American literature to be conceived and published for both classroom and online education in the new millennium.
 Jarrett is the founding Editor-in-Chief of Oxford Bibliographies in African American Studies, a module published online by Oxford University Press, and providing bibliographic articles that identify, organize, cite, and annotate scholarship on key areas of African American Studies—culture, politics, law, history, society, religion, and economics.